mfvitale/curt-url-shortener/README.md

 Go to https://us-central1-curt-url-shortener.cloudfunctions.net/curt/encode?url=http://www.google.com

-And the service will return a 5 lenght string, let call it **breviatedURL**.
+And the service will return a 5 lenght string, let call it **shortCode**.

-Go to https://us-central1-curt-url-shortener.cloudfunctions.net/curt/decode/abbreviatedURL and you'll be redirected to the shorted site.
+Go to https://us-central1-curt-url-shortener.cloudfunctions.net/curt/decode/shortCode and you'll be redirected to the shorted site.

 # Why 'curt'